 This useful thought: Tony Nitti, the CPA who pens a popular tax column at Forbes magazine, points out that the regulations essentially require you be a celebrity in order to get disqualified.

-In the end, then, unless you can generate income basically just by “renting” your credibility or by “loaning” your name or likeness, you shouldn’t need to worry about getting disqualified from using Section 199A.
+In the end, then, unless you can generate income basically just by “renting” your credibility, name or likeness, you shouldn’t need to worry about getting disqualified.

 A tangential remark?
 If you really want more detail on the disqualification rules, you may be interested in my Maximizing Section 199A Deductions e-book monograph.

 This 135 page, $150 monograph goes into detail about how the new tax deduction works using dozens of simple examples.
-It provides brief descriptions of about a dozen tactics (some simple, some not) that taxpayers may need to use to maximize their Section 199A deductions.
-And it covers two topics tangentially related to the pass-thru entity deduction: Whether a business owner should “unincorporate” and whether S corporations should “revoke” their Subchapter S status
+It provides brief descriptions of about a dozen tactics taxpayers can use to maximize their Section 199A deductions.
+And it covers two topics tangentially related to the 199A deduction: Whether a business owner should “unincorporate” and whether S corporations should “revoke” their Subchapter S status

 When Celebrity Owns Business